< Go to Fleece Jackets - Women's

 Our testers found that even though the Patagonia Re-Tool Snap-T has a fairly flattering fit, it still provided enough space to layer a t-shirt or a silk-weight long underwear top underneath.
 It also fits fairly well under a shell or rain jacket, but as one of the bulkier fleeces in the review, this pullover quickly starts to lose its ease of movement the more layers you add.
 It's also worth noting here that unlike the Patagonia R1 Hoody - Women's, the Re-Tool Snap-T does not fit over a helmet.

-Although the Patagonia Re-Tool Snap-T Pullover may have the lounge-ability of a sweatshirt, it has a slim fit.
+Although this pullover may have the lounge-ability of a sweatshirt, it has a slim fit.
 The cut of the kangaroo pouch helps accentuate the pullover's feminine lines and the small chest pocket (not quite big enough for iPhone) adds a stylish element.
-The snaps on the fleece’s collar also add a fun and different element to the fleece, as most jackets or pullovers use a zipper, but they are more difficult to use while riding a bike or rock climbing, for example.
+The snaps on the fleece's collar also add a fun and different element to the fleece, as most jackets or pullovers use a zipper, but they are more difficult to use while riding a bike or rock climbing, for example.
 Overall, our testers agreed that this fleece is just plain cute and fits great.

-While this cozy fleece is not suitable for technical adventures like multi-pitch rock climbing or heavy cardio activity where breathability is key, the Re-Tool Snap-T is great for light hiking, yard work on a chilly day, or just general around-town use.
+While this cozy fleece is not suitable for technical adventures like multi-pitch rock climbing or heavy cardio activity where breathability is key, this model is great for light hiking, yard work on a chilly day, or just general around-town use.
 For a jacket that's also great to wear around town, but looks a little classier, you might want to consider the Patagonia Better Sweater Jacket - Women's.

 Priced in the mid-range of the fleeces we reviewed, the Patagonia Re-Tool Snap-T Pullover doesn't provide as much versatility for your dollar.
 However, if you're looking for a fleece that will keep you warm and cozy that still has multiple outdoor applications, it might be just the piece for you.

-Full-Zip Re-Tool Jacket, Re-Tool Hoody.
+The Full-Zip Re-Tool Jacket, $149, is the full-zip version, while the Re-Tool Full-Zip Hoody $159, is the full-zip, hooded version.
 This fleece also comes in girls' versions and in a beanie version.

 — Amanda Fenn